-This works for just about anything you have “extra” of when you are cooking – just pour or scoop it into the ice tray, put the tray in the freezer and you’re all set.
+This works for just about anything where you have "extra" when you are cooking - just pour or scoop it into the ice tray, put the tray in the freezer and you're all set.
 Instead of having to go to the store to buy fresh herbs or open a whole bottle of wine when you just need a little you can just open your freezer and grab an ice cube!

 When I first started doing this, I used any old ice tray but then I found myself struggling to get whatever I'd frozen out of the tray so I invested in these nifty silicone ice trays from Food52 to make it super easy to remove things!
 The cubes are nice and big - each cube is equal to just about 2 tablespoons.
 If you want to freeze smaller amounts, just measure it out before you fill the tray.
 I often do a few full cubes and a few that are only tablespoon size.

 The first thing that might have popped into your mind is "do people still use ice trays?"
 Well, like many of you probably do, I have an automatic ice maker.
 So I did have to go out and buy ice trays for this purpose.
 Once you realize all the things you can freeze I think you'll agree it's well worth it to get some specifically for this use!

 This list of what you could freeze in these ice trays is pretty long so I've come up with my top 15 brilliant uses for ice trays.
 These are things I find myself needing over and over again.
 Get creative and let me know what other great options you come up with!!